 I took the “best of” features from each of my 3 previous therapy manuals and included them here…

 Like my first manual, Teach Me To Play WITH You, this one is also written in a “homework” format with one-page activities therapists can select, copy, implement with a family during a session, and then leave as a follow-up for parents to refer to for guidance between visits.
 See a sample page here.

 Like my second manual, Teach Me To Talk: The Therapy Manual, this one contains lots of discussion for not only what to do, but how to do it, and why we do it!
 You’ll be able to explain this information to parents too using everyday language I provide in the book.
 Each of the 11 skills contains a one-sentence explanation (along with discussion, of course!) for how the skill affects language development.
 No more guessing…no more trying to come up with the tie in on your own…I’ve done the work for you!

 Like my third manual, Building Verbal Imitation in Toddlers, this one comes with a CHART to succinctly explain these 11 skills.
 I know it’s going to become another “go to” reference for SLPs and other therapists who work in early intervention.
 Other handouts include SIMPLE IDEAS for embedding strategies in a family’s existing everyday routines and a checklist to help you know what to target.

 As you can tell, I AM STOKED about this manual.
-It’s the most relevant, most in-depth, yet easiest to understand, project I’ve ever produced.
+It’s the most relevant, most in-depth, yet easiest to understand, a project I’ve ever produced.
 I’ve had overwhelming success with it and I know you will too!
-Order your copy today!